Our Team

-Community Leadership Teame
+Community Leadership Team

-The Executive Committee provides leadership to, support for, and guidance and oversight of the development and ongoing management of the Network’s operations, resource allocation, and its financial performance.
-All financial decisions and accountabilities are the responsibility of the Executive Committee.
-The Executive Committee oversees the creation and implementation of an annual work plan for the Network, with input from the Steering Committee and Working Groups.
+The Community Leadership Team provides leadership to, support for, and guidance and oversight of the development and ongoing management of the Network’s operations, resource allocation, and its financial performance.
+All financial decisions and accountabilities are the responsibility of the Community Leadership Team.
+The Community Leadership Team oversees the creation and implementation of an annual work plan for the Network, with input from the Steering Committee and Working Groups.

 Hilary Robertson, MScHA, PhD